bugzmanov/nes_ebook/src/chapter_7.md

 }
 ```

 And here we are.
-Now we can play nes classics, using a keyboard.
-If you want to have a little bit more of geeky fun, I highly recommend buying USB replicas of original NES controllers on Amazon.
+Now we can play NES classics, using a keyboard.
+If you want to have a little bit of geeky fun, I highly recommend buying USB replicas of original NES controllers on Amazon.

-SDL2 fully supports gamepads and with just a tiny adjustment in our game loop we can have almost perfect NES experience.
+SDL2 fully supports gamepads, and with just a tiny adjustment in our game loop, we can have almost perfect NES experience.

 <div style="text-align:center;"><img src="./images/ch7/image_2_rl.png" width="40%"/></div>

-Ok, we've made quite a bit of a progress here.
-Two major pieces left out are: Support for scrolling - we will enable gaming into platformers.
-And Audio Processing Unit - to get those nice NES chiptunes back in our lives.
+Ok, we've made quite a bit of progress here.
+Two major pieces left out are:
+- Support for scrolling - we will enable gaming into platformers.
+- Audio Processing Unit - to get those sweet NES chiptunes back in our lives.

 <div style="text-align:center;"><img src="./images/ch7/image_3_progress.png" width="80%"/></div>